PaulioRandall/np90/README.md

 # P69

-**P69** adds compile time tokens for CSS within Node based projects.
+**P69** allows compile time tokens to be used for CSS within Node based projects.

 It scans CSS for placeholder tokens which are substituted for user defined values.
 It's just a glorified `string.replace`.